E-commerce SEO Guide for BeginnersOrhun Karadag

 - Image alt-texts.

 Also, avoid keyword cannibalisation.
-Which means targeting the same keyword with multiple pages on your website.
+This means targeting the same keyword with multiple pages on your website.

 Optimising an e-commerce website may require you to work on thousands of pages.
 Start by optimising the most important pages first!